OOPMan/XBOFS.win/docs/binding_buide.md

 2. The *Add Profile* button

 Clicking the Add Profile button will present a dialog allowing you to enter a name for the Profile.
-The name of your profile must not exceed 256 characterd, it it does the trailing characters will be removed.
+The name of your profile must not exceed 256 characters, if it does the trailing characters will be removed.

 ![](images/binding_guide/add_profile.png)